mikhailyatsenko/berlin-coffee-backend/README.md

 - **Rating System**: Rate your favorite coffee shops.
 - **Responsive Design**: Optimized for both desktop and mobile devices.

-## Architecture
-The application on frontend follows the "Feature-Sliced Design" methodology.
-For more information on Feature-Sliced Design, visit [feature-sliced.design](https://feature-sliced.design/).

-The backend is built with Express and Mongoose for MongoDB integration.
+The backend is built with Express, GraphQL, Apollo Server and Mongoose for MongoDB integration.

 ## Source